john-hewitt/ts-mauve-experiments/README.md

 ## Running test-set experiments
 These test set scripts use the best-performing hyperparameters for each method for each model size.

+You can then make the MAUVE scores by running `local_scripts/webtext/test_mauve_metrics_kmeans.sh`.

+Once the MAUVE scores are written, run `report.py --test 1` to get a breakdown.
 ```
 # small
 for seed in 1 2 3 4 5; do